AdrianoFerrari/blog/content/essays/kernel-card-system/index.md

 > "Nothing hinders a cure so much as frequent changes of treatment; a wound will not heal over if it is being made the subject of experiments with different ointments; a plant which is frequently moved never grows strong.
 Nothing is so useful that it can be of any service in the mere passing."<br>
 > &mdash; *Seneca, Letter II*

-*How bad has it been, really?*<br>
+*But how bad has it been for me, really?*<br>
-Well, I recently found my New Year's resolutions from when I was 15:
+Well, I recently found my New Year's resolutions from when I turned 15:

 <!--more-->